-Trevor McDonald was a Broadcaster and ITN News anchorman, named Newscaster of the Year.
-Trevor McDonald recounts his good fortune to have been known, as a cricketer par excellence and golfer.
-ANY years ago in Melbourne, I was having a round of golf with Sir Garry Sobers.
+Trevor McDonald was a broadcaster and ITN News anchor named Newscaster of the Year.
+Trevor McDonald recounts his good fortune to have been known as a cricketer par excellence and a golfer.
+Years ago in Melbourne, I was having a round of golf with Sir Garry Sobers.
 His reputation as a devilishly good golfer had not been as widely known as it is now.
-Not to put too fine a point on it, he beat the hell out of me, so much so that I tried to switch the conversation at least, to cricket.
+Not to put too fine a point on it, he beat the hell out of me, so much so that I tried to switch the conversation, at least, to cricket.

-Sir Garry Sobers scored 28,315 runs in first-class cricket and 8,032 runs in Test matches; including his record-breaking 365 not out against Pakistan in Jamaica.
+Sir Garry Sobers scored 28,315 runs in first-class cricket and 8,032 runs in Test matches, including his record-breaking 365 not out against Pakistan in Jamaica.
 He never neglected his defense, but he loved challenges.
-In 1968 he hit Glamorgan’s Malcolm Nash six sixes in an over and three years later in Australia, he turned disastrous into a match-winning triumph by scoring 254 runs for the Rest of the World.
+In 1968, he hit Glamorgan Malcolm Nash six sixes in an over, and three years later in Australia, he turned disastrous into a match-winning triumph by scoring 254 runs for the Rest of the World.

 It was such a breathtaking inning that the great Don Bradman himself was moved to describe it as ‘one of the historic events of cricket’.
-And he could field against the Indians in Port of Spain in the 1960s Sir Garry Sobers had arrived only a few hours before the fee had made a long journey from South Australia where he!
-Had been engaged to play Sheffield Shield cricket?
-My fellow commentator, Sir Learie Constantine, had suggested that because of his long flight, it might be wise for the West Indies captain Frank Worrell to keep Sobers away from the slips for a while, at least until he ‘found his feet.
+And he could field against the Indians in Port of Spain in the 1960s.
+Sir Garry Sobers had arrived only a few hours before the fee had made a long journey from South Australia, where he had been engaged to play Sheffield Shield cricket.
+My fellow commentator, Sir Learie Constantine, had suggested that because of his long flight, it might be wise for West Indies captain Frank Worrell to keep Sobers away from the slips for a while, at least until he ‘found his feet.

 Tom Graveney is fond of saying that he always knew what Sir Garry Sobers would do as captain, depending on how he’d done in the many departments of his game.
-Graveney told me that if Gary got no runs in an innings, he’d always want to open the bowling when the Opposition batted.
-If he’d got a hundred, he’d wait to bowl seam or spin.
+Graveney told me that if Gary got no runs in an inning, he’d always want to open the bowling when the opposition batted.
+If he’d got a hundred, he’d wait to bowl, seam, or spin.
 He could do as he pleased.

 Sir Garry Sobers was never a great captain.
 How could he have been in the wake of Frank Worrell?
 I am persuaded that he never wanted the job anyway.
 He played the game with freedom and joy.
 He made friends and was a splendid ambassador for the game worthy of the best.
 He made mistakes and never really lived up to all that was expected of him in the Caribbean, but his playing left memories that will never be erased.

-Last winter in the Caribbean, when the West Indies were playing Australia, I found Gary at the Kensington Oval, still Pointing out the errors of his younger compatriots, still finding it difficult to understand that we are not all touched by the greatness that he was.
-We are not frequently in life given the chance to meet and to know her heroes.
-I count it the pinnacle of good fortune that I have known Sir Garry Sobers, batsman, bowler, fielder cricketer par excellence, and golfer.
+Last winter in the Caribbean, when the West Indies were playing Australia, I found Gary at the Kensington Oval, still pointing out the errors of his younger compatriots, still finding it difficult to understand that we are not all touched by the greatness that he was.
+We are not frequently given the chance to meet and know her heroes in life.
+I count it the pinnacle of good fortune that I have known Sir Garry Sobers, batsman, bowler, fielder, cricketer par excellence, and golfer.